smikitky/node-multi-integer-range/README.md

 ### Initializers

 Some methods and the constructor take one _Initializer_ parameter.
-An initializer is one of the followings:
+An initializer is one of the following:

 - a valid string (e.g., `'1-3,5'`)
 - an array of integers (e.g., `[1, 2, 3, 5]`)